 - From £150 however as we sub-contract this it will be subject to the actual sub-contractor invoice

-- £60 for small room (small double or double room)
+- £50 for small room (single room or small double – 10m2 or smaller)

 Shampoo Mattress Cleaning (Using Specialist wet upholstry cleaner)